Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
+- This the reading part of our event loop.
-- After clearing our target buffer we subscribe a read operation
+- After clearing our target buffer, we subscribe a read operation.
-- Once the read is completed our handler should be called. >>
+- Once the read is completed our handler should be called.
+- In this case, `on_read`
+- Note that Beast and Asio use the much faster error code pattern,
+instead of exceptions. >>

 ---